pabtomas/dotfiles/navy/SPEC.md

         - `from`

 Depending of what you choosed as a third field, the Request object will behave differently.
+A Request has alse an optional field: `if`.
 - **exemples**:
     - This Request object will send 2 networks creation to the Docker Engine:
     ```yaml